rsksmart/devportal-1.0/_rsk/node/install/java.md

 Replace `<PATH-TO-THE-RSKJ-JAR>` with your path to the JAR file.
 As an example: `C:/RskjCode/rskj-core-2.0.1-PAPYRUS-all.jar`

-## OPTIONAL: Using experimental import sync
+## Using import sync

+> Note: This feature is optional.

+> Note: This feature, first released as part of RSKj v2.0.1, is currently experimental.

-If you don't want to syncronize your node in the regular way, you can use the import sync.
-This method imports a synchronized dabase from a trusted origin in a fraction of the time currently required.
+If you don't want to synchronize your node in the default way, you can use the import sync feature.
+This method imports a synchronized database from a trusted origin in a fraction of the time currently required.

 Use this command to run the node: